What Is a CV? Meaning + Examples

 3. School location (city and state)

-4. Graduation date (optional)
+4. Graduation date (optional for recent graduates)

 Check out this example of a CV’s education section: